 Vote for your favourite entries below (one vote per entry).
 All entries will be judged according to the criteria on the information page, but the popular vote can influence the final decision.

-The challenge of this year's 3D Print Design Competition is to design a gadget, product, or art piece that is best produced using 3D printing.
+The challenge of this year's 3D Print Design Competition is:

 There are 5 categories to choose from, with a 3D printer to be won in each of the categories.
 Participants can enter as many times as they wish, in as many categories as they want but may not enter the same design in multiple categories.
 The 5 categories are: